gusgw/daily/README.md

 to my set up and I do not know if they are useful for others.

+## Tasks performed

+The following task descriptions are based on the default configuration.

+1.  *Network check:*

+    Expects that a VPN should be running, and will try to start one if needed.

+    -   `firewall_active`

+    -   `ping_router`

+    -   `ping_check`

+    -   `check_intfc`

+    -   `check_single_tunnel`

+    -   `start_tunnel`

+2.  *System check:* `system_check`, `make_active`

+    Usually `syncthing` and `sshd`.
+    Exit cleanly if these units fail.

+3.  *Package maintenance and system update:* `_package_maintenance`

+    Several update and maintenance tasks mostly
+    taken from the Arch Wiki.

+4.  *Local backup:* `_local_backup`

+    Backup everything not in `~/.exclude_local` to
+    a key drive or similar.
+Controlled using global settings.

+5.  *Archive ready for S3:* `_archive`

+    If the encrypted folder is mounted clear, make sure there is no harm in sending it to S3.
+If the test passes, unmount and clone to S3.
+This is done for a general archive as well as monthly sets.
+    File lists are saved.

+6.  *Prepare shared folder:* `_shared_preparation`

+    Setup a folder full of usefully shared files, with anything sensitive automatically removed.

+### Tasks disabled

+-   *Remote backup:* `_remote_backup`, `all_remote_backups`

+    Send everything not in `~/.exclude_remote`
+    to a remote destination after making sure secret folders are in the excludes.
+    Usual remote backup destinations are set
+    globally.

 ## Variables that control operation

 ### Environment variables